 Homemade Everything Bagel Seasoning

-Everything bagel seasoning is so easy!
-You can buy it from the store or mix it up at home with poppy seeds, sesame seeds, dried minced onion, dried garlic flakes, and coarse salt– the same seasoning I use for homemade everything bagels.
+Everything bagel seasoning is so easy.
+You can buy it from the store or mix it up at home with poppy seeds, sesame seeds, dried minced onion, dried garlic flakes, and coarse salt—the same seasoning I use for homemade everything bagels and these everything biscuits.

-Other uses for everything bagel seasoning: sprinkled on hummus, buttermilk biscuits, homemade cheese bread, scrambled eggs, toast, fish, chicken, homemade soft pretzels, pretzels rolls, cornbread, salads, guacamole, pizza, and more!
+Other uses for everything bagel seasoning: sprinkled on hummus, homemade cheese bread, scrambled eggs, toast, fish, chicken, homemade soft pretzels, pretzels rolls, cornbread, salads, guacamole, pizza, and more!

 Garlic, Herb, & Mozzarella Cream Cheese